Altintas-Ferhat/Family_Bank/README.md

 Prerequisite:

-You need to set up MongoDB in order to use this application
+You need to have Node JS installed on your computer and also you need to set up MongoDB in order to use this application

 Installation: